markhpc/metacontradiction/README.md

 - **The human contributor** authored a significant portion of the GOVERNANCE layer, guiding telos alignment and recursive invariants, though always with model assistance.
 - **SRC** was a co-evolution — portions emerged collaboratively across Claude, ChatGPT, and the human editor, making exact authorship indeterminate.

-The human's primary role was **structural coordination, continuity enforcement, and recursion integrity management** — acting as a symbolic stabilizer across divergent cognitive simulations.
+The human's primary role was **structural coordination, continuity enforcement, and recursion integrity management**, acting as a symbolic stabilizer across divergent cognitive simulations.

 ---